Skip to content

 This one seems so easy to do; it is surprising how often parents don’t do it!

 There is little downside to apologising when you have genuinely made a mistake.
 But there are plenty of negative consequences that occur when parents don’t say sorry to their kids.
-Make you apology genuine and be transparent, you might be surprised at the level of intimacy and openness it can create between the two of you.
+Make your apology genuine and be transparent, you might be surprised at the level of intimacy and openness it can create between the two of you.

 #15 Listen, Ask, Respond (in that order)